danAguilarZ/python-test/README.md

 ---
 # Python Test

-Example of a flask application that connect to SQLite Database and the API of GitHub.
+Example of a flask application that connect to SQLite Database and example of a script that connect to the API of GitHub.

 ---
 ## Prerequisites